 A predictive dialer is an outbound calling feature that dials automatically (equivalent to autodialers or robot dialers) from a list of telephone numbers.
-A predictive dialer automatically calls numbers before identifying a link and then transfers a call to a live agent.
-The predictive dialer shows busy signals, voicemail messages, no-answers, interrupted numbers, and many more.
+It automatically calls numbers before identifying a link and then transfers a call to a live agent.
+In addition, this feature shows busy signals, voicemail messages, no-answers, interrupted numbers, and more.

 Predictive dialers determine when agents will be capable of making the next call and then dial digits on behalf of the agent.
 The dialer uses algorithms to assume the exact time an agent can end a call and dial another number afterward.
 Predictive dialers provide agents with a constant stream of calls with no or little downtime while operating correctly.
 Why is a predictive dialer vital to call centers?

 A predictive dialer is essential because it makes the call center agent even more effective by removing routine activities.
-The predictive dialers are very useful for call center agents because it minimizes the time checking for phone numbers, dialing numbers, and reading details on their leads to contact prospective clients.
+The predictive dialers are very useful for call center agents, as it minimizes the time checking for phone numbers, dialing numbers, and reading details on their leads to contact prospective clients.

 Predictive dialer reduces additional expenses by leveraging the current computer network.
 As long as you use a cloud-based predictive dialer, you don't need to buy new hardware.
 You do have everything you need to improve the way your call center operates.

 What is Telephony?
 What is a Telephony?

 Telephony is defined as the field of technology that involves the development and application of telecommunication services between distant parties through the use of appropriate equipment, whether voice, fax, or data.
 It is also linked to the invention of the telephone.

 Telephony, as a term, is also used to refer to any computer network systems, hardware, or software, that carry out the roles usually performed by telephones.
 Types of telephony